denten-books/plain-text/main.md

 obtain if the belief were false?"
-Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write that meaning "is to be defined by reference to the actions to which asserting it would lead [@ramsey-foundationsofmath p.155]."
+Frank Ramsey, the young British philosopher close to Ludwig Wittgenstein, was influenced by the Americans and would later write that meaning "is to be defined by reference to the actions to which asserting it would lead" [@ramsey-foundationsofmath, 155].

 [^ln-pragma-truth]: For a more thorough discussion on the topic see
 @seigfried, @pihlström, and @putnam-james-theory.